-- A. Hunting, pursuing, or molesting deer in tidal waters, or while deer are swimming in any waters of the State is prohibited. - B. The construction and/or use of permanent tree stands, or the use of nails, spikes, bolts, or climbing devices which may damage trees, is prohibited on State property or on private property without the permission of the landowner. - C. The use of electronic calls for hunting deer is prohibited at all times. - D. Driving deer by parties of over five (5) people is prohibited. - E. Possession of more than one (1) firearm or archery implement in the field per individual hunter, while hunting deer is prohibited. - F. During the period September 15 through the last day of February (statewide and islands), casting rays of artificial lights at any time, on any highway or roadway, whether public or private or on any field, woodland, residential property or forest, for the purpose of illuminating any wild animal or wild bird is prohibited. - G. The use or possession of laser sights that project a beam or night vision equipment while hunting is prohibited. - H. The use or possession of deer scents/lures that contain natural cervid (including deer, moose, elk) urine, gland oil, feces, tissue, blood or any other bodily fluids while taking, attempting to take, attracting, or scouting wildlife is prohibited. - I. Feeding, baiting, and hunting deer over bait is prohibited.
+- A. Hunting, pursuing, or molesting deer in tidal waters, or while deer are swimming in any waters of the State is prohibited. - B. The construction and/or use of permanent tree stands, or the use of nails, spikes, bolts, or climbing devices which may damage trees, is prohibited on State property or on private property without the permission of the landowner. - C. The use of electronic calls for hunting deer is prohibited at all times. - D. Driving deer by parties of over five (5) people is prohibited. - E. Possession of more than one (1) firearm or archery implement in the field per individual hunter, while hunting deer is prohibited. - F. During the period September 15 through the last day of February (statewide and islands), casting rays of artificial lights at any time, on any highway or roadway, whether public or private or on any field, woodland, residential property or forest, for the purpose of illuminating any wild animal or wild bird is prohibited. - G. The use or possession of deer scents/lures that contain natural cervid (including deer, moose, elk) urine, gland oil, feces, tissue, blood or any other bodily fluids while taking, attempting to take, attracting, or scouting wildlife is prohibited. - H. Feeding, baiting, and hunting deer over bait is prohibited.
 Baiting includes placing, exposing, distributing, or scattering any food sources, including but not limited to salt, minerals, apples, and grain to lure, attract, or entice deer.